javascript-tutorial/en.javascript.info/1-js/02-first-steps/10-ifelse/article.md

 Sometimes we need to perform different actions based on a condition.

-There is `if` statement for that and also the conditional (ternary) operator for conditional evaluation which we will be referring as  “question mark” operator: `"?"` for simplicity.
+There is the `if` statement for that and also the conditional (ternary) operator for conditional evaluation which we will be referring as  the “question mark” operator: `"?"` for simplicity.

 [cut]

 ## The "if" statement

-The "if" statement gets a condition, evaluates it and -- if the result is `true` -- executes the code.
+The "if" statement gets a condition, evaluates it and, if the result is `true`, executes the code.

 For example: